 Another thing to check, if no amount of cleaning will make your nib hold ink, is the ink you’re using.
 Dip nibs do not work at all well with fountain pen ink.
 If they’ll hold it at all, they won’t hold enough to be useful.
 Try switching to a calligraphy ink made for use with dip nibs.
 (But don’t put that stuff in your fountain pens!)

 I found a nice 51 with a gold filled cap.
 The clip is loose and rotates freely around the cap.
 I am thinking that there is a screw beneath the “jewel” which can be tightened.
 I wonder if you can tell me if this is correct and if so, how do I get that darned “jewel” out without ruining it?

 You are right in thinking there is a screw under the jewel.
-As you can see from the image here, the jewel screws into a brass bushing that screws, in turn, into the inner cap.
+As you can see from the image here, the jewel screws into a brass or aluminum bushing that screws, in turn, into the inner cap.
 Before you start trying to remove anything, wrap cellophane tape around the cap, sliding it under the clip ball, to keep the clip ball from scoring a groove or bright strip in the cap’s finish.